Inside 11 abandoned celebrity mansions left to languish

 David Gilmour bought the property in 1980 and several of his band's albums were recorded in the studio.
 He sold up in 1986 and Hook End eventually passed to record producer Trevor Horn, who transformed the property into a luxe recording venue.

-An impressive line-up of musicians cut singles and LPs there, including Frankie Goes to Hollywood, Rod Stewart, the Manic Street Preachers, Seal, and the Smiths.
+An impressive line-up of musicians cut singles and LPs there over the years, including Frankie Goes to Hollywood, Rod Stewart, the Manic Street Preachers, Seal and the Smiths.

 David Gilmour's neglected stately home

 Steeped in history, not to mention rumours of spectral visitors, the Smiths singer Morrissey claimed to have been visited by the ghost of a monk during his stay at the manor.
-The phantom would appear during the wee hours of the morning as if to wake people to pray.
+The phantom would appear during the early hours of the morning as if to wake the home's residents up to pray.

 David Gilmour's neglected stately home

-Sinclair never fully recovered.
-Horn decided to sell up following the accident and the property was bought by producer Mark White in 2009 for £13.6 million ($17m).
+Horn decided to sell up following the accident and the property was bought by producer Mark White in 2009 for £13.6 million ($18m).

 David Gilmour's neglected stately home

-White invested in the studio but the house lay neglected for years.
-Trevor Bishenden, aka TrevBish Photography, captured the property's dilapidated interiors in 2017 when the manor appeared to be completely abandoned, with rising damp and wallpaper peeling off the walls.
+White invested in the studio but the house lay neglected for years and became incredibly rundown.
+Trevor Bishenden, aka TrevBish Photography, captured the property's dilapidated interiors in 2017 when the manor appeared to be completely abandoned.
+As you can see from this image, signs of rising damp were evident and the wallpaper was peeling off the walls.

 David Gilmour's neglected stately home

 Fortunately, Hook End has since been given a new lease of life and renovated from top to bottom.
+The historic home's original features including wood panelling, beams and fireplaces, appear to have been restored to their former glory.
+The house is now offered as luxury accommodation for musicians recording at the studio.
 There may even be plans afoot to add a luxury pool complex.

 Michael Jackson's Neverland Ranch